HenryCarr98/Please-Contain-Yourself/1-Installation_and_Intro/README.md

 ---

-**Bold text: Gotcas that are gonna getcha if you don't heed this advice**
+**Bold text: Gotchas that are gonna getcha if you don't heed this advice**

 **Click on an image if you need a larger view**